Covid 19 Delta outbreak: Experts surprised as My Covid Record Vaccine Pass problems persist - NZ Herald

 The Ministry of Health acknowledged Herald questions on My Covid Record's capacity and whether various error messages were related to the volume of visitors or problems with verification systems - and a query on which vendor was behind the site - yesterday morning but had not replied by day's end.

-Covid Response Minister Chris Hipkins also told people it would take a couple of days for the crush to subside.
+Covid Response Minister Chris Hipkins also told people while the system could issue 200 certificates a second, it would take a couple of days for the crush to subside.

 Certainly, there was no immediate rush.
 Vaccine Passes won't come into effect until the traffic light system is introduced - at which point the likes of hospitality venues and gyms will scan your Vaccine Pass QR code before you enter.